Skip to content

 Dining Table Footprint

-Measure the available dining zone width and length.
-The table should leave 90cm on all sides once chairs are pulled in — this is the seated table footprint.
+The table should leave 90cm on all sides once chairs are pulled in.
 Add 60cm on each long side for chair pullout clearance.
 The total zone needed is: table length + 120cm (for pullout on both long sides) × table width + 180cm (90cm clearance on each short end).

 The Forgotten 60cm: Chair Pullout Clearance

 Dining chairs need approximately 60cm to pull out comfortably from the table.
 This clearance must exist between the back of the pulled-out chair and the nearest wall or furniture.
-It is the single measurement most buyers omit — and its absence makes a dining area feel perpetually cramped.
+It is the single measurement most buyers omit.

 The Access Route: The Measurement Everyone Skips

 This section is the most important part of this guide for condo buyers.
 The access route — the path furniture must travel from the building entrance to your unit — has dimensions that determine what can physically enter your home.
-Most furniture brands will not take responsibility for access failures if measurements were not confirmed in advance.
+For more on condo-specific delivery challenges, see our Condo Furniture guide.

 How to Measure Your Building Lift

-Measure the lift interior at its narrowest point: typically the door frame width (often narrower than the lift interior).
+Measure the lift interior at its narrowest point: typically the door frame width.
 Note the door width, the lift interior width, and the lift interior depth.
 Standard Malaysian condo lifts range from 100–120cm wide by 140–180cm deep.
 A 210cm sofa tilted to a 45-degree angle needs a corridor and lift combination that can accommodate its diagonal length — approximately 150cm.

 Corridor Width and Turning Radius

 Measure your floor corridor from the lift exit to your unit door.
 Long, straight corridors accommodate most furniture with minimal difficulty.
-Corridors with 90-degree turns require that furniture can make the turn — which depends on both corridor width and furniture length.
-A 220cm sofa needs approximately 120cm of corridor width to turn a corner when tilted at 45 degrees.
+Corridors with 90-degree turns require that furniture can make the turn — a 220cm sofa needs approximately 120cm of corridor width to turn a corner when tilted at 45 degrees.

 Door Frame Width and Height